nestauk/ds-cookiecutter/{{ cookiecutter.repo_name }}/README.md

 ## Setup

-- Meet the data science cookiecutter [requirements](http://nestauk.github.io/ds-cookiecutter), in brief:
+- Meet the data science cookiecutter [requirements](http://nestauk.github.io/ds-cookiecutter/quickstart), in brief:
-  - Install: `git-crypt`
+  - Install: `git-crypt` and `conda`
   - Have a Nesta AWS account configured with `awscli`
 - Run `make install` to configure the development environment:
   - Setup the conda environment